wpilibsuite/allwpilib/README-CMAKE.md

 * `NO_WERROR` (OFF Default)
   * This option will disable the `-Werror` compilation flag for non-MSVC builds.
 * `WPILIB_TARGET_WARNINGS`
-  * Add compiler flags to this option to customize compiler options like warnings
+  * Add compiler flags to this option to customize compiler options like warnings.

 ## Build Setup